 The Microsoft Office 365 DLP data source has not been deauthorized in Code42.

 Deauthorizing a data source in Code42 prevents Forensic Search from accessing or displaying that data.
-If needed, reauthorize the data source to resume access to email attachment information.
+If needed, resume monitoring the data source to resume access to email attachment information.
 If the Code42 Email Services connection no longer exists in your Microsoft Office 365 environment, you need to re-add Microsoft Office 365 DLP as an email data source for Code42.

 Data source is already registered or the email address is not valid